 How to submit a letter to the editor

 (2.)
 You’ll make your point more effectively if you keep it to a few hundred words.
-Yes, that seems short (though, remember — Lincoln was able to keep his Gettysburg Address to 270 words).
+That may seem short (though, remember — Lincoln was able to keep his Gettysburg Address to 270 words).
 The letters page is a forum for a variety of voices, and we want many readers to have a turn.
-Aim to make your case with a point or two, not a full-length opinion piece.
+Aim to make your case with a point or two, not a full-length opinion article.

 (3.)
 Take as your starting point an article or opinion piece that appeared on baptistnews.com.
 This page is a place to comment on a conversation already begun.

 (4.)
 Keep your letter unique to us, not something you’ve also submitted to or posted on other media platforms.
 No one likes mass distributed commentary, and that includes us.